What is Erntedankfest? A German Thanks for the Harvest

 What is Erntedankfest?

-Growing up in the US, I knew that on the 4th Thursday in November, there will be Turkey for dinner in many homes.
-Maybe some stuffing, and sweet potatoes… green beans and pumpkin pie.
-(I’m sure I’m not the only one whose German mom actually preferred making a pork roast, but that’s another story…).
-In school we colored Pilgrims and made Indian Headbands.
-Thanksgiving was a way of celebrating a successful Harvest after a very difficult start in the United States.
-The settlers were thankful for surviving, and growing enough crops to see them through the winter.
-It is a secular holiday… that is, not based on religious tradition.
+Growing up in the US, I knew that on the 4th Thursday in November, there would be Turkey for dinner in many homes.
+Maybe some stuffing, sweet potatoes… green beans, and pumpkin pie.
+(I’m sure I’m not the only one whose German mom preferred making a pork roast, but that’s another story.)
+In school, we colored Pilgrims and made Indian Headbands.
+Thanksgiving was a way of celebrating a successful Harvest after a tough start in the United States.
+The settlers were thankful for surviving and growing enough crops to see them through the winter.
+It is a secular holiday, not based on religious tradition.

-Ertedankfest goes back a little further than that, in fact, there is evidence that Erntedankfest celebrations happened thousands of years ago.
-In Germany, Erntedankfest (literally translated “thanks for the harvest festival“) is a religious holiday, and is celebrated both in the Catholic and Protestant churches.
-The alter is decorated with sheaves of wheat, and the fruits of the harvest.
+Ertedankfest goes back a little further than that; there is evidence that Erntedankfest celebrations happened thousands of years ago.
+In Germany, Erntedankfest (literally translated as “thanks for the harvest festival“) is a religious holiday and is celebrated both in the Catholic and Protestant churches.
+The altar is decorated with sheaves of wheat and the fruits of the harvest.
 There is singing, celebration, and often a second service in the evening.
-After the second service, many communities have a Lanternumzug (Lantern Parade) like St Martin’s day, and even fireworks.
+After the second service, many communities have a Lanternumzug (Lantern Parade) like St Martin’s Day, and fireworks in some communities.

 Erntedankfest started as a rural festival.
-A way of giving thanks for the Harvest, and finally relax after months of work.
-Today, even though harvesting is done with machines, people still give thanks, and celebrate.
+It was a way of giving thanks for the Harvest and finally relaxing after months of work.
+Today, even though harvesting is done with machines, people still give thanks and celebrate.

 what is erntedankfest